How to Choose a Zipper Slider

 Zipper gauge describes the thickness of the zipper teeth.
 It's the number that follows a #, and it corresponds to the width of the zipper teeth, in millimeters, when the zipper is zipped.

 To measure zipper gauge, you will need a tape measure or digital caliper.
 Take a measuring tool and measure the width of the teeth from left to right.
-If your zipper will no longer zip, you can also double the width of one tooth (this is an approximation that might overstate the gauge slightly depending how much the zipper teeth overlap in the center when zipped).
+If your zipper will no longer zip, you can also double the width of one tooth and round down.

 Determining the correct zipper gauge is incredibly important as the zipper's size and corresponding slider size need to match.
 A #10 slider will not work on a #8 zipper, for example.

-Often, there is a number on the back of a slider.
+There might be a number on the back of a slider.
 This doesn't always refer to the size and might to something else, such as the mold the slider was cast from.
-It is always best to follow the steps above to determine the slider size.
+It is always best to follow the steps above to determine the slider size needed.

 3. Autolock, Nonlock or Flatlock?

-The locking mechanism on a slider describes how easily the slider "unlocks" in order to move along a zipper.
+The locking mechanism on a slider describes how easily the slider "unlocks" in order to move along the zipper track.

-Flatlock sliders are typically found on jeans, sportswear and loungewear.
-The tab on the slider lays flat over the body of the slider.
+Flatlock sliders are a type of locking slider typically found on jeans, sportswear, activewear and loungewear.
+The pull on the slider lays flat over the body of the slider and locks into place.
+It doesn’t hang or dangle as it lays completely flat.
+It requires the pull to be pulled up and then down to be engaged.

 4. One Handle or Two?